KhronosGroup/SYCL_Reference/source/iface/device.rst

   bool is_host() const;

-Returns True if the device is a :term:`host device`, False otherwise.
+Returns True if the device is a host device, False otherwise.

 is_cpu
 ======